Applied Behavior Analysis Technician® (ABAT®) Requirements

 - If needed, 30 days must elapse between a third and fourth exam attempt.
 Candidates may not test more often than 4 times within one calendar year of their first exam attempt.

 Click HERE to find out more information of the retake fees.
+See if you qualify for discounted pricing for residents of developing countries.

 To maintain your ABAT certification, you are required to renew every 2 years and complete at least 12 CEUs.
 Click HERE to find out more information of the renewal process.